opendocsg/slw-judgments-backfill/2007_SGHC_216/report.md

  ...
 [A] question of law must necessarily be a finding of law which the parties dispute, that requires the guidance of the court to resolve.
 When an arbitrator does not apply a principle of law correctly, that failure is a mere “error of law” (but more explicitly, an erroneous application of law) which does not entitle an aggrieved party to appeal.

-10     The Court of Appeal, in arriving at the above ruling, cited with approval the following statement by GP Selvam JC in _Ahong Construction (S) Pte Ltd v United Boulevard Pte Ltd_ [2000] 1 SLR 749 (“ _Ahong Construction_ ”) at [7]:
+10     The Court of Appeal, in arriving at the above ruling, cited with approval the following statement by GP Selvam JC in _Ahong Construction (S) Pte Ltd v United Boulevard Pte Ltd_ <span class="citation">[2000] 1 SLR 749</span> (“ _Ahong Construction_ ”) at [7]:

  A question of law means a point of law in controversy which has to be resolved after opposing views and arguments have been considered.
 It is [a] matter of substance the determination of which will decide the rights between the parties.
 The point of law must substantially affect the rights of one or more of the parties to the arbitration.
 If the point of law is settled and not something novel and it is contended that the arbitrator made an error in the application of the law there lies no appeal against that error for there is no question of law which calls for an opinion of the court.

-11     Counsel for the plaintiff, however, cited an earlier decision by Selvam JC in _MC Strata Title No 958 v Tay Soo Seng_ [1993] 1 SLR 870 (“ _Tay Soo Seng_ ”), a case involving an appeal from a decision of the Board as in the present case where the learned judicial commissioner considered the then s 108(1) of the Land Titles (Strata) Act (Cap 158, 1988 Rev Ed) which read as follows:
+11     Counsel for the plaintiff, however, cited an earlier decision by Selvam JC in _MC Strata Title No 958 v Tay Soo Seng_ <span class="citation">[1993] 1 SLR 870</span> (“ _Tay Soo Seng_ ”), a case involving an appeal from a decision of the Board as in the present case where the learned judicial commissioner considered the then s 108(1) of the Land Titles (Strata) Act (Cap 158, 1988 Rev Ed) which read as follows:

  No appeal shall lie to the High Court against an order made by a Board except on a point of law.